bzz/scholar-alert-digest/README.md

 > aggregate google scholar email alerts by paper

-Simplifies scientific paper discovery by aggregating all unread emails under a Gmail label from the Google Scholar alerts, grouping papers by title and producing a report in Markdown ([example](https://gist.github.com/bzz/1e8445f71db03a7d57d94147279ee09f)).
+Simplifies scientific paper discovery by aggregating all unread emails under a Gmail label from the Google Scholar alerts, grouping papers by title and producing a report ([Markdown](https://gist.github.com/bzz/1e8445f71db03a7d57d94147279ee09f)/[HTML](https://gist.github.com/bzz/e1e3ef3e0cdabc254f4e75bfa5511bcb)).

 # Workflow

  1. Search on Google Scholar for a paper of author
  2. Create an Alert (for citations, new or similar publications)
  3. Create a Gmail filter, moving all those emails under a dedicated Label
- 4. Run this tool to get an aggregated Markdown report of all the paper from all unread emails
+ 4. Run this tool to get an aggregated report (in Markdown or HTML) of all the paper from all unread emails

 # Install